Bunnky/Voransik/README.md

 ---------------------------

 INSERT       mouse  - Sets location of pots<br>
-END          close  - kill the program
+END          close  - kill the program <br>
-DEL          check  - turn the program on or off
+DEL          check  - turn the program on or off<br>
-HOME         gold   - turn the gold vulture on or off PAUSE 		 kill	- this will kill the Vorila Dransik Client
+HOME         gold   - turn the gold vulture on or off<br>
+PAUSE 	     kill   - this will kill the Vorila Dransik Client<br>

 This is a Script made is Autoit (www.Autoit.com)